MIDA-group/CrossModal_ImgRetrieval/README.md

   <img src="resources/ImgRetrieval.png" width=700 />
 </p>

 This repository provides the code needed to preform reverse image search between two sets of images.
 Any image in the first set can be used as a query to find its counterpart in the second set of images, and vice versa.
-To enable
+The method requires no image labels.
+All code in this repository is written in Matlab 2021b.

 ## How does it work?